dduyg/146/README.md

+> Key:
+> - Handle image load errors by replacing them with local fallback images.
+>
+> --------------------------------

 `VAPORSCAPE GALLERY` is dynamic gallery, generating and displaying vaporwave-style images using the Unsplash API.
-The images are generated dynamically by making requests to the Unsplash API, fetching random images tagged with 'vaporwave'.</p>
+The images are generated dynamically by making requests to the Unsplash API, fetching random images tagged with 'vaporwave'.

-Key functionalities:
-- Randomly position images within the browser window.
-- Load 5 new images each time the previous set is fully clicked away.
-- Handle image load errors by replacing them with local fallback images.
-- - Animate the disappearance of images on click/tap.
+This web application dynamically generates a gallery of vaporwave-style images using the Unsplash API.
+If the API fails or an image can't be loaded, it falls back to a set of local images stored in the "local/" folder.
+The gallery is interactive and provides a visually appealing, random arrangement of images.

+# Vaporscape Gallery
+Vaporscape Gallery is a dynamic web gallery that displays vaporwave-style images.
+It fetches random images from the Unsplash API and positions them randomly within the browser window.
+If the Unsplash API fails, it falls back to using a set of local images stored in the `local/` folder.

+Vaporscape Gallery provides a smooth, engaging experience that continually refreshes its visual content.

+**Vaporscape Gallery** is an interactive web application that dynamically displays a gallery of vaporwave-style images.
+Each time the gallery is clicked, the displayed images vanish one by one, revealing new ones when all images are hidden.
+This application fetches images from the Unsplash API and falls back to locally stored images if the API fails or an image can't be loaded, ensuring a continuous and engaging visual experience.

+<hr>

-How it works:
+## How it works:
 - On page load, the `fetchImages` function generates 5 image elements with random positions.
 - If an image from Unsplash fails to load, it is replaced by a randomly chosen fallback image from the "local/" folder.
 - Each click on the gallery hides one image.
-When all images are hidden, 5 new images are loaded.
+When all images are hidden, 5 new images are loaded

-<hr>

-# `README.md`
-This web application dynamically generates a gallery of vaporwave-style images using the Unsplash API.
-If the API fails or an image can't be loaded, it falls back to a set of local images stored in the "local/" folder.
-The gallery is interactive and provides a visually appealing, random arrangement of images.

 ## How It Works
 1. **Loading Images**: On page load, the application fetches 5 random vaporwave images from Unsplash.
 If an image fails to load, a local fallback image is used.